self-actuated/actuated.com/posts/2023-09-05-firecracker-container-lab.md

 Firecracker needs a disk image, or an exist block device as its boot drive.
 You can make this dynamically as required, run `make extract` to extract the container image into the local filesystem as `rootfs.tar`.

-Extract `rootfs.tar` if you wish to `/tmp/` and have a look around.

-This step uses `docker create` followed by `docker export`.
+This step uses `docker create` followed by `docker export` to create a temporary container, and then to save its filesystem contents into a tar file.

+Run `make extract`

+If you want to see what a filesystem looks like, you could extract `rootfs.tar` into `/tmp` and have a poke around.
+This is not a required step.

 Then run `make image`.

 Here, a loopback file allocated with 5GB, then formatted as ext4, under the name `rootfs.img`.
 The script mounts the drive and then extracts the contents of the `rootfs.tar` file into it before unmounting the file.

 ### Start a Firecracker process